- Official HEC webpage: here

 - Textbook: “Market Liquidity: Theory, Evidence, and Policy” (material for instructors: slides, exercises with solutions, MCQ etc.: here)

 I work on the determinants of financial markets liquidity and volatility, the industrial organization of these markets, and their effect on the real economy.
-My most recent papers are on the costs and benefits of high frequency trading, the determinants of stock price informativeness and its effect on firms’ decisions (investment, product choices etc.).
+My most recent papers are on the costs and benefits of high frequency trading, the implications of new ways to produce and share financial information, and the determinants of stock price informativeness and its effect on firms’ decisions (investment, product choices etc.).
 See below.

 Stock Price Informativeness and Firms’ Decisions